phdru/sqlconvert/docs/mysql2sql.rst

 convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.

-The program is in the early stage of development and currently cannot do much.
-It removes /\*! directives \*/, unquotes names quoted with backticks, quote non-lowercase names with double quotes, unescapes strings and escapes them to a different quoting style, and passes everything else unmodified.
+The program removes /\*! directives \*/, unquotes names quoted with backticks, quote non-lowercase names with double quotes, unescapes strings and escapes them to a different quoting style, and splits extended INSERTs into a series of plain INSERTs separated by newlines.
+Everything else is passed unmodified.

 .. highlight:: none